ALRW/dayAsADev/README.md

  - **Type every line of code yourself.** While it can seem faster to copy and paster it stops your from learning what is going on.
  - **Your don't need to understand everything.** Understanding is vital but so is managing how much you need to know - there is only so much time in the day and we want to have a working website at the end of this particular day.
 It isn't possible to understand everything.

- This leads us nicely only [Section 0](./courseSections/section0.md)
+ This leads us nicely onto [Section 0](./courseSections/section0.md).